Fordeer/FIOP-document/docs/fordeer-invoice-order-printer/getting-started/How to setup bb80c26fb49944dc9dacbc87d0868e87.md

+---
+slug: how-to-setup
+---
 # How to setup?

-To **get started** with our useful app, please follow these below instructions:
+After successfully installing, you will directly go to the **Get Started** page, which you will see only once.
+Please follow these below instructions:

 ![Screenshot (1).png](How%20to%20setup%20bb80c26fb49944dc9dacbc87d0868e87/Screenshot_(1).png)